ClanSphere/IntraSphere/readme.txt

 3. set access level of the new five mods for all access entries to 2 or for admins to 5

+update steps:

+1. run "intrasphere_update.sql" in database -> import and empty the cache if needed

 please report any bugs you encounter and wishes at http://www.clansphere.net